European Fire Ants

 What is the government doing about fire ants?

-The provincial government is aware of European fire ant's confirmed presence in some urban yards in BC.
+The provincial government is aware of European fire ant's confirmed presence in several urban areas in BC.
 The Inter-Ministry Invasive Species Working Group (IMISWG) is collaborating with various experts, local governments and non-government organisations.
 Work is currently underway to determine the extent of the invasion in BC and to determine options for control and/or preventing the spread of this species.
 The European fire ant is a difficult pest to manage.
 At this time, we can offer diagnostics and general pest management information for ants (see above).
-You may also want peruse the 2012 Fire Ant Planning Session section above.
+You may also want peruse the Fire Ant Planning Session reports above.

 Where did this ant come from?